lidofinance/solana-docs/docs/staking/solong.md

 ![Lido Parameters](./images/common/lido_params.png)

 ### FAQs
 You can see the FAQ section right below the Lido statistics.
 It is prudent to familiarize yourself with some of the basic features of liquid staking and the risks involved.
 The FAQ section also gives more information about the stSOL and its value.
-In case, you have even more questions you can always reach out to the Lido team for any clarifications.
+In case, you have even more questions you can always reach out to the Lido on Solana team for any clarifications.
 The contact information is given at the end of this article.

 ![Faqs](./images/common/faqs.png)